 Waterloo Region has some big trees.
 You might even call them MONSTROUSLY HUGE!
 We want your help finding them.

-To participate, find a large tree, identify its species, note its location, and measure its circumference.
+To participate, find a large tree, identify its species, note its location, and measure its circumference at 1.4 metres from the ground.
 Then enter your information in the Google form below.

 Anyone in the WRDSB can measure any tree in Waterloo Region – at your school, local park, or even your backyard!
 We can’t wait to see how teachers connect Monster Trees to math, science, art, language and social studies activities.